distributive/Sahasrara/tutorials/Exceptions.md

 ## Outputting errors

-The exception module provides a number of ways to format your exceptions nicely.
-All BotExceptions implement the following functions:
+The exception module provides a number of ways to format your exceptions nicely:

 ```haskell
 -- | Generates the name of a given error.